JonasREJCS/midway-challenge/README.md

 ## Description

 This is a challenge repository.
+This challenge was solved using NestJS with Typescript, MongoDB and Docker.
+This challenge has unit tests to ensure quality.

 ## Installation